giovannidotgen/Giovannis-Potpourri/README.md

 ![AS2](https://i.imgur.com/dR923wk.png)

-## Roadmap
+## To-Do List

 - [ ] Act transitions.
-Levels have been edited to allow for these, but unfortunately they couldn't be implemented in time for SHC.
+Levels have been edited to allow for these, but unfortunately they couldn't be implemented in time for SHC
-- [ ] Fix Knuckles' socks palette.
+- [ ] Fix Knuckles' socks palette
 - [ ] SRAM
 - [X] Super/Hyper transformations
 - [ ] Flamedriver has some [issues](https://github.com/flamewing/flamedriver/issues/25) that need to be addressed.
 Music speed-up is reset after 1UP.
 Continuous SFX have conflicts with other SFX.
-Continuous flag is not reset when playing normal SFX.
+Continuous flag is not reset when playing normal SFX
+- [ ] Tails' abilities (Flight cancel, Flight assist)
+- [ ] Tails tail does not flicker during invulnerability after taking damage
+- [ ] Change the art loading priority in PLC to avoid broken graphics during level appearance
+- [ ] Knuckles' animation sometimes breaks when he climbs to the wall
+- [ ] Rotating Junction does not shoot the character down

 ## Credits